 Are you eligible for any grants?

 Don't forget to have a look at the grants available in your state.
-Most States have First Home Owners Grant which - depending on the area - will offer you a significant helping hand if you're looking to buy a brand new property.
-While some states still offer grants to those purchasing a pre-existing home.
+Australian States and Territories have First Home Owners Grant which - depending on the area - will offer you a helping hand if you're looking to buy a brand new property.

 When it comes to saving, don't try to overdo it.
 Set clear, achievable goals and have patience while you're looking to buy.
 When you have to make the decision between that new dress (even if it's on sale) or that bottle of scotch, think about how that money could be going towards all the things in your shiny new home instead.